 When you have fewer bowel movements you might be constipated.
 In severe cases, it is possible to go several days without any bowel movement.
 The most annoying aspect of dealing with constipation is the feeling that you need to poop but nothing comes out while you’re seating on the toilet seat.

 In severe cases, you might feel a constant need to go and nothing comes out, or the little that comes out is dry, hard, or too small.
-It is also possible for any little shit that comes out to cause pain in your butt hole.
-Before you go searching for the best home remedies to alleviate the symptoms, it is appropriate to know the main causes of the condition.
+It is also possible for any little excrement that comes out to cause pain in your butt hole.
+Before you go searching for the home remedies to alleviate the symptoms, it is appropriate to know the main causes of the condition.

 What Can Cause Constipation?